-Our Church History Tours not only provide the history and information, but help you liken everything you see and learn to your own life.
 Tom’s unique focus on these tours is not to just teach the history, but to help you draw closer to the Savior by applying the lessons learned from these historical events to your own daily life.

 The popularity of our Church History Tours has required us to offer multiple trips each year to the sacred sites of the Restoration.
 Tom’s love of the gospel, his passion for history, and his unique way of teaching has attracted people anxious to visit these special places.